litchi1/hello-world/README.md

 # hello-world
-First Github Project
+First Github Project.
 Exploring github is a new adventure.
-Tutorial is pefect.
+Open Source is best.
+Hail Linux.